sunjay/sunjay.github.io/_drafts/mutable-iterators.md

     }
 }
 ```

+This is now a reasonably accurate expansion for the original `&mut [T]` iterator we wrote at the
+beginning of this post.

 The error message we get when we compile this is nearly identical to the one we previously got for
 the original `&mut [T]` iterator.
 The lifetimes and method calls we made explicit allow rustc to use